nextflow-io/nextflow/docs/reference/stdlib.md

 ### Constants

-The following constants are globally available in a Nextflow script:
+The following constants are globally available in a Nextflow script for workflow introspection:

 `baseDir`
 : :::{deprecated} 20.04.0